-Our Sustainable Integrated Grid Initiative (SIGI) research testbed, now operational for over three years, continues to assist researchers in analyzing the operations of microgrid systems under different conditions and for different installation types using a highly reconfigurable system consisting of interchangeable technology prototypes and an open source energy management platform.
+Our Sustainable Integrated Grid Initiative (SIGI) research testbed, developed in partnership with the Winston Chung Global Energy Center, has now been operational for over three years.
+The testbed continues to assist researchers in analyzing the operations of microgrid systems under different conditions and for different installation types using a highly reconfigurable system consisting of interchangeable technology prototypes and an open source energy management platform.